FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Future Work

 \section{Future Work}

-A natural extension of FRAMED is the fitting of surrogate models, which can drastically accelerate the early-stage conceptual design of bicycle frames by rapidly estimating design performance without the need for expensive and time-consuming simulation or physical prototyping.
-Another exciting extension of FRAMED would be to select an optimal performer to physically fabricate and test.
+A natural extension of FRAMED would be to perform constrained optimization using the surrogate models as performance predictors to identify a structurally optimal bicycle design.
+Physically fabricating and testing this design would be highly insightful.

 This research also has applications outside of bicycle design in the broader community of data-driven research.
 One of FRAMED's core contributions is the introduction of a dataset of 4500 bicycle frame designs as well as associated structural performance values for these designs.
-FRAMED is therefore well positioned to support advancements in data-driven design tools like surrogate models.
-FRAMED may even support AI-based design tools such as performance-aware generative methods.
+FRAMED is therefore well-positioned to support advancements in AI-based design tools such as performance-aware generative methods.
 Advanced AI-based design frameworks, such as Deep Generative Models (DGMs) have shown promising initial results on a variety of design problems.
 FRAMED is particularly well positioned to accelerate DGM development since not only do DGMs lack quality data and benchmark problems, most current DGMs do not account for design performance at all~\cite{regenwetter2021deep}.

+Another potential extension of this work is the incorporation of multimodal data, such as 3D models, sketches, or images.
+Models trained on multimodal design data typically achieve higher performance and may be more generalizable across design representations.
+We plan to seek out opportunities to augment the dataset with different data modalities.